fangzr/PAoI-AQM/README.md

-# Average Peak Age of Information (PAoI) Simulation with Sleep-Scheduling and AQM
+# Average Peak Age of Information in Underwater Information Collection With Sleep-Scheduling

 This repository contains MATLAB code that accompanies the paper: